 VHA provides effective notice regarding collection, use, sharing, safeguarding, maintenance and disposal of PII, authority for collecting PII and the ability to access or amended PII through its Privacy Act SORNs.
-In Version Date: October 1, 2017 addition, the VHA Notice of Privacy Practices (NOPP) provides notice on privacy practices including collection, use and disclosure of PII and PHI and privacy rights such as the ability to access and amendment.
+The VHA Notice of Privacy Practices (NOPP) provides notice on privacy practices including collection, use and disclosure of PII and PHI and privacy rights such as the ability to access and amendment.